Building QMidiGen: A Procedural MIDI Composer in Rust

 instruments:

-One implementation detail worth mentioning: the primary melody instrument is locked once per song and held consistent across sections.
-This sounds obvious in retrospect, but the first version picked independently per section and the result was disorienting in a way that took a while to diagnose.
+The primary melody instrument is locked once per song and held consistent across sections.
+Obvious in retrospect, but the first version picked independently per section and the result was disorienting and took a while to diagnose.
 Music has continuity expectations that aren’t explicitly written in any rule.

 cxx-qt: The Bridge That Works Until It Doesn’t